dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 :::note Availability

-Public preview is currently available for Databricks and Starburst/Trino connections.
-Additional support will be coming in late March.
+[Microsoft Fabric support](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-microsoft-fabric) will be coming in late March.
+All other connections are supported.

 :::